-Finally, one promising direction to extend the current analysis is to explore the interactive nature of context-based uninformed voting.
-The recent developments in game theoretic and simulation research suggest that after accounting for the dynamic interaction process among voters or between voters and a policymaker, the lack of voter information is not crucial for, or even improving, the quality of democratic decisions (Ashworth and Bueno de Mesquita 2014, Couzin et al. 2011).
-Exploring the implication of those interactions for the context-based uninformed voting is an important contribution to this line of inquiry.
+Finally, one promising direction in which to extend the current analysis is exploration of the interactive nature of context-based uninformed voting.
+The recent developments in game theoretic and simulation research suggest that after accounting for the dynamic interaction process among voters or between voters and a policymaker, the lack of voter information is not crucial for, or even improving, the quality of democratic decisions (Ashworth and Bueno de Mesquita 2014; Couzin et al. 2011).
+Exploring the implications of those interactions for context-based uninformed voting is an important contribution to this line of inquiry.

 References

-Adams, James F., Samuel Merill III and Bernard Grofman.
+Adams, James F., Samuel Merill III, and Bernard Grofman.
 2005.
 A Unified Theory of Party Competition.
-New York, NY: Cambridge University Press.
+Cambridge: Cambridge University Press.

-Alesina, Alberto and Howard Rosenthal.
+Alesina, Alberto, and Howard Rosenthal.
 1995.
 Partisan Politics, Divided Government, and the Economy.
-Cambridge University Press.
+Cambridge: Cambridge University Press.

 Ansolabehere, Stephen.
 2011.
 Guide to the 2008 Cooperative Congressional Election Survey.

-Ansolabehere, Stephen, Brian Schaffner and Sam Luks.
+Ansolabehere, Stephen, Brian Schaffner, and Sam Luks.
 2017.
 Guide to the 2016 Cooperative Congressional Election Survey.

 Arnold, Jason Ross.
 2012.
 “The Electoral Consequences of Voter Ignorance.”
 Electoral Studies 31(4):796–815.